 • Become a resource connecting you with a variety of professionals, organisations and communities supporting you before and after birth and at other times of life change.

 • Provide links to evidence-based and unbiased information taken from respected organisations such as Evidence Based Birth, and World Health Organisation.
+Being informed helps you feel your choices are yours, suited to your personal situation.

 • Offer ways to help the birther feel more comfortable before and during labour: breathing, visualisation, movement, acupressure, massage and Rebozo techniques for pain relief, according to your wishes.